Designing in Turbulent Times

 A Central Saint Martins, LVMH and Maison/0 exhibition for London Design Festival 2019

 Faced with increasingly urgent social and environmental pressures, creativity can be a powerful agent for innovation and transformation.
-Across a wide range of design disciplines, this exhibition showcases a selection of the very best recent graduate projects from Central Saint Martins, offering compelling and disruptive propositions for more sustainable and equitable futures.
+Across a wide range of design disciplines, this exhibition showcased a selection of the very best 2019 graduate projects from Central Saint Martins, offering compelling and disruptive propositions for more sustainable and equitable futures.

 Designing for Turbulent Times is based on the annual Maison/0 Green Trail which celebrates the best of sustainable innovation in this year’s design degree show as nominated by the course teams.
 Maison/0, is the sustainable innovation programme created in 2017 at Central Saint Martins in partnership with the luxury group LVMH.